 In our lowdown of the best things to do in Chicago with teens, we’re highlighting lots of teen-friendly museums, shops, restaurants, parks and events.
 Making for plenty of Insta-moments to share with friends, as well as treasured family travel memories.

-13 things to do in Chicago with Teens
+13 amazing things to do in Chicago with teens

 Recently named the “Best Big City in the U.S.” by Condé Nast Traveler’s Readers’ Choice Awards, Chicago is an amazing city.
 Full stop.

 As far as being an attractive destination to bring your potentially picky teenaged traveler, it hits all the high notes.
 There’s food, culture, music, history, architecture, great places to take pictures in Chicago, and great places to stay in Chicago.
 And did I mention the food?
 Here’s what to do in Chicago with kids of any age, but especially teens and tweens.

 1. Visit Millennium Park and the Bean